 - In Harry Potter, it's frequently suggested, half-jokingly, that the position of Defence Against the Dark Arts teacher must be cursed.
 The reader isn't invited to take this very seriously — until Book 6 when Dumbledore reveals that it actually was cursed by Voldemort.

 - The backstory to the novel Easy Avenue is that Mrs. O'Driscoll's husband went "missing" in the war.
 All the characters understand that "missing" means "dead", but Mrs. O'Driscoll sometimes indulges in fantasies about him surviving and living it up on some tropical island.
 This sounds wildly improbable until the very end of the book when the characters are having a picnic and Mr. O'Driscoll suddenly turns up!

-- In one of the Discworld books, a bottle is found that claims to have been manufactured by saffron-wearing monks in high mountains and imported by brother Lobsang Dibbler, and think it's just standard false advertising.
-At the end of the book, we find the monks loading up a yak with the bottles for Ankh-Morpork, wondering what the hell Lobsang does with them.
+- In the Discworld book Guards!
+Guards!, Dibbler claims his anti-dragon cream is manufactured by saffron-wearing monks in the high mountains, but Captain Vimes brushes it off as Dibbler's standard false advertising.
+At the end of the book, we find some monks loading up a yak with bottles of herbal cream bound for Ankh-Morpork, and one of them wonders what the hell Dibbler does with them.

 - In an episode of How I Met Your Mother the gang is arguing about who was the most "badass" as a kid.
 All of their tales of youthful rebellion are eventually proven false, except for Team Mom (and literal mom) and kindergarten teacher Lily, who painted a picture of herself as basically an Expy of Omar.
 Naturally, at the end of the episode this is proven true.